Curriculum » Social and Emotional Learning

 Social and Emotional Learning

 While academic performance and cognitive skills are essential components of a child’s education, we believe that the most important factor in determining a child’s future success, and, more importantly, his or her future happiness and fulfillment, is social and emotional intelligence.
 Social and emotional intelligence includes self-awareness, self-regulation, motivation, empathy, and social skills.
-In a 1998 article in the Harvard Business Review, author Daniel Goleman said “…emotional intelligence is the sine qua non of leadership.
-Without it, a person can have the best training in the world, an incisive, analytical mind, and an endless supply of smart ideas, but he still won’t make a great leader.”
-(Goleman, Richard (1998).
-What Makes a Leader, Harvard Business Review.)
+I

-Our Social and Emotional Learning program is guided by our student counselor, Dr. Laura Nusbaum.
-In addition to leading the SEL curriculum, Dr. Nusbaum mediates issues between children at all grade levels, facilitates conflict management, and provides one-on-one counseling for children as needed.
+Our Social and Emotional Learning (SEL) program is guided by our student counselor, Mrs. Mhaysie Ruiz ([email protected]).
+In addition to leading the SEL curriculum, Mrs. Ruiz is responsible for mediating issues between children at all grade levels, facilitating conflict management, and providing one-on-one counseling for children as needed.

 Our SEL curriculum includes a number of specially-developed programs: